mandalbiswadip/mandalbiswadip.github.io/_posts/2020-06-01-transformers.md

 ## Transformers - Why and How

 RNNs or LSTMs have been successful in encoding sequences specially for NLP tasks.
 But such architectures tries to encode the whole sequence into a fixed length vector which can be bottleneck for the decoding task.
+Attention along with RNNs tries to tackle this problem by enabling flow of information from all the encoder hidden states directly to the decoder steps.
+Though this approach works well, it still suffers from sequential computation which can\'t be parallalized.
+The transformer model solved exactly that using a self-attention strategy.

+## Self-Attention